-If twice the sample size raised to the power of two-fifths is rounded to the nearest integer (k), and the sample size divided by the resulting number (n / k) is a non-integer, then this quotient is rounded down (nCI), leading to an excess frequency: nexc = n - k × ⌊n/k⌋ (Equation 58).
+If twice the sample size raised to the power of two-fifths is rounded to the nearest integer (k), and the sample size divided by theresulting number (n / k) is a non-integer, then thisquotient is rounded down (nCI), leading to an excess frequency: nexc = n - k × ⌊n/k⌋ (Equation 58).
 This means that the n - k × ⌊n/k⌋ central intervals receive an additional element (nCI + 1).
 If k is odd, the central interval is located at position (k + 1)/2.
 To determine which class intervals receive an additional element, start with this central interval and alternate between the left and right intervals.
 If k is even, there are two central intervals, located at positions k/2 and k/2 + 1.
 Begin with the central interval in the left half, proceed to the central interval in the right half, and continue alternating left and right until all central intervals that receive an additional element are identified (Moral, 2024) [54].
 Alternatively, k can be the nearest integer greater than or equal to 5 that, when divided by the sample size, results in an integer corresponding to the homogeneous frequency.